pippinbarr/cart253/topics/functions/functions-with-return-values.md

 }
 ```

 That's it!
 That's how this works.
-We can create functions that *calculate* or *create* a result now something now!
+We can create functions that *calculate* or *create* a result now!

 ## Summary